FrancesCoronel/personal-website-v3/site/archetypes/default.md

 banner: ''
 # (Optional) Caption for banner image.
 caption: ''
-# (Optional) Link the featured image points to.
-bannerLink: ''
 # (Optional) Link this post redirects user to.
 link: ''
 # not ready for publishing